Dane Rumble: 2012–present: Exodus

-After taking a brief holiday from touring and music duties, Rumble embarked on a trip to the USA and UK to start work on his second album.
+After taking a brief holiday from touring and music duties, Rumble embarked on a trip to the US and UK to start work on his second album.
 Working with various producers and writers including producer Manuel Seal Jr along with Dutch songwriter Louis Schoorl.

 On 26 March 2012 Rumble released "Lights Go Out", the lead single from his unreleased second studio album, Exodus.

+The second release from the unreleased album, "Tonight", failed to chart, however the final release "Not Alone", which featured Jupiter Project, peaked at number 14 on the NZ Singles chart.

+This was his final release to date.

 Artistry and fashion

 Rumble has a line of jewellery called Culet, which he contributes to the design of.
 Stylistically, Rumble is influenced by Kanye West.